Uquinix/lotus/docs/system/target-avr.rst

 AVR System emulator
 -------------------

-Use the executable ``qemu-system-avr`` to emulate a AVR 8 bit based machine.
+Use the executable ``lotus-system-avr`` to emulate a AVR 8 bit based machine.
 These can have one of the following cores: avr1, avr2, avr25, avr3, avr31,
 avr35, avr4, avr5, avr51, avr6, avrtiny, xmega2, xmega3, xmega4, xmega5,
 xmega6 and xmega7.